-In order to be considered for a scholarship you must have submitted both a full application for admission to the University of Warwick PhD in Global Sustainable Development and the Leverhulme TRANSFORM application form by the deadline of 4pm on 7 March 2021.
+In order to be considered for a scholarship you must have submitted both a full application for admission to the University of Warwick MPhil/PhD in Global Sustainable Development and the Leverhulme TRANSFORM Application Form by the deadline of 12pm on 20 June 2022.
 Please note that there is just one deadline for this year and it will not be possible to extend the deadline.

-For full information on the application process for the Warwick PhD in Global Sustainable Development, please visit https://warwick.ac.uk/study/postgraduate/apply/research/.
-We recommend that you complete this application around 2 weeks prior to the scholarship closing date in order that there is time for references and other supporting documents to be submitted in support of your application.
+Please see here for full information on the application process for the Warwick MPhil/PhD in Global Sustainable Development.
+We recommend that you complete this application around two weeks prior to the scholarship closing date in order that there is time for references and other supporting documents to be submitted in support of your application.

-The Scholarship application form should be submitted on-line warwick.ac.uk/transform/apply/form.
+The Scholarship Application Form should be submitted online.
 Please ensure you clearly state which of the projects you wish to be considered for.